Tuesday, September 25, 2018

 Hi Scott.
 Can you tell us about your current role and key responsibilities?

-As President and Chief Operation Officer, I help create short and long-term business strategies as well as sales initiatives.
+As president and chief operations officer, I help create short and long-term business strategies as well as sales initiatives.
 I also run the day-to-day operations and oversee financial controls and where to invest.

 What inspired you to join the company?